Multicultural weddings: A Hindu & BRITISH Fusion Wedding

 A HINDU AND BRITISH FUSION WEDDING

-Having an inter-racial relationship can bring up some hurdles and marriage is likely the largest one to overcome.
-I was very fortunate that Sonam‘s family were quite welcoming and despite a few roadblocks on the way we made it to a wedding and beyond!
+Having an inter-racial relationship can bring up some hurdles, with marriage, in all likelihood, the largest one to overcome.
+I was very fortunate that Sonam‘s family were welcoming.
+Thus, despite a few roadblocks on the way we made it to a wedding and beyond!

 Our Hindu Ceremony

+When planning our wedding, I knew that it was important that we honour both our cultures.
+So we had a religious component as well as the civil ceremony.
 My wife is Hindu and I respect her beliefs whilst I consider myself to be an atheist/humanist.
 We agreed straight away that we would have a blessing at the Hare Krishna Temple in Watford.
 Then a civil ceremony at another venue.
 Initially we wanted a small wedding with close-knit family/friends.